Caipi314/home/AUServerDocs.md

 ![Imgur](https://i.imgur.com/mfCwJQW.png)

 ## Aditionally
-- For the firmware upgrade to start, the `parentId` and `\_id` of the device need to be found.
+- For the firmware upgrade to start, the `parentId` and `_id` of the device need to be found.
-- These data points are found by finding devices with the same IP address and HWDevId as the connected device.
+- These data points are found by finding devices with the same IP address and `HWDevId` as the connected device.
-- The IP address is specifically requested with the `WA` command.
-The HWDevID is sent by the device on connection.
+- The IP address is specifically requested with the `WA` command; the `HWDevID` is sent by the device on connection.